Skip to main content

 disconnectionCounter.incrementBy(7.9)

 This will create one metric in Memfault named disconnection-events.sum.
 In the example above, this would have a value of 12.9 (1 + 4 + 7.9) for the current reporting period.
-This metric can be disabled by setting sumInReport = false when creating the metric (individual events will still be shown in HRT on timeline).
+This metric can be disabled by setting sumInReport = false when creating the metric (individual events will still be shown in HRT on the Device Timeline).

 info